The Little Princess (1939 film): Production

-After filming was completed, Daryl Zanuck of Fox requested additional scenes shot totalling $300,000 pushing the cost over $1 million.
+After filming was completed, Darryl Zanuck of Fox requested additional scenes shot totalling $300,000, thus pushing the cost over $1 million.
 This made the movie the most expensive Shirley Temple film to date.

 As part of the preparation for the film, great pains were taken to make sure every aspect of it was true to 1899 and England, the time period and setting of the story.
 Props such as the doll had to be to the exact specifications of a doll made at that time.
 Clothing also had to be precise.
-Production was held up after it was discovered that one of the costumes Temple wore used snap fasteners that were not invented until 1908.
+Production was held up after one of the costumes Temple wore was found to have used snap fasteners that were not invented until 1908.

 During the scene where Temple dumps ashes on Marcia Mae Jones' character, the original plan was to do it in one take.
 Temple, however, who was angry about the attention received by Sybil Jason in a previous scene, wanted to repeat it after the first take, likely just to "let off steam", but when she asked director Lang for a second ash-dump take, he said it was not necessary.

 For the ballet dance scene, Temple was trained by ballet dance instructor Ernest Belcher.
 Temple rented her pony Spunky to the studio to simply lie down in the stall.
-The artificial green coloration of the straw (which was green so it would show better in Technicolor) however caused the pony to become restless and resulted in him being removed and Temple losing his appearance fee.
+The artificial green coloration of the straw (which was green so it would show better in Technicolor), however, caused the pony to become restless and resulted in his being removed and Temple losing his appearance fee.

 As a way of fitting in with the rest of the crew, Temple wanted to have her own punch card for punching in and out of work for the day and was initially rebuffed.
-The director Lang eventually relented and gave her a card to use.
-IBM caught word of Temple's enthusiasm and provided a special custom-made punch card recorder embossed with her name along with punch cards with her photo on them.
+Director Lang eventually relented and gave her a card to use.
+IBM caught word of Temple's enthusiasm and provided a special custom-made punch-card recorder embossed with her name along with punch cards with her photo on them.
 The machine sat unused while Temple continued using the regular machine.
 Her time cards were likewise ignored by the studio payroll person.